gitdeepaks/interview-mastry/01-js-interview/04-closures/readme.md

 Explanation: The myMemoize function is a memoization polyfill that caches function results based on arguments, using closure to store and retrieve cached values efficiently.
 This improves performance by avoiding redundant computations for repeated function calls with the same arguments.

 Question 12: Differentiate between Closure and Scope.
-Explanation: Closure refers to a function's ability to retain access to variables from its lexical scope even after that scope has closed, while scope refers to the visibility and accessibility of variables within a specific context, such as global scope, function scope, or block scope
+Explanation: Closure refers to a function's ability to retain access to variables from its lexical scope even after that scope has closed, while scope refers to the visibility and accessibility of variables within a specific context, such as global scope, function scope, or block scope.